sammyd/iOS8-day-by-day-book/manuscript/13-coreimage-detectors.md

 it's a fun thing to have a play with - and you never know when it might be useful.

-As ever, the code for the __LiveDetection__ demo app is available on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+As ever, the code for the __LiveDetection__ demo app is available to fork, clone or download from the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).